Garmin Forerunner 275 – buy the 265/265s now or wait for a potential 275/275s?

 The New Garmin User Interface

 I expected every new Garmin watch to have the latest Fenix interface.
-The interface addresses a strategic Garmin weakness – usability.
+The interface begins to address a strategic Garmin weakness – usability.
 I was very surprised to see that Instinct 3 lacked this.

 I hope that FR975 and FR275 will both get the new interface.